1 John 2.7-11.

 Hatred means you’re not in the light.

-I get why commentators mix this “new command” mixed up with Jesus’s command to love one another.
+You can easily see why commentators confuse this “new command” with Jesus’s command to love one another.
 Loving one another is integral to living in the light.
 Note verses 9-11, where John straight-up wrote if you hate one another, you’re not in the light.
-The commands are very closely connected.
+These two commands are very closely connected.

 John literally used the word

-Meanwhile I’m being shouted at by someone who’s not acting all that Christlike right now, so it’s pretty clear what John meant by being blinded by the darkness.
+Meanwhile I’m being shouted at by someone who’s not acting all that Christlike right now.
+Who’s actively demonstrating what John meant by being blinded by the darkness.

 Now yes, we Christians